Today, we’ll be deep-diving into the bookkeeping basics for small business.

 Understanding what is bookkeeping is understanding that every transaction needs to be classified into a specific category.
 It is the core of the bookkeeping process.

-In step 2, you or your bookkeeper will need to categorize your transactions depending on its business purpose.
+In step 2, you or your bookkeeper will need to categorize your transactions depending on their business purpose.

 There are 5 main categories that transactions fall into:

 Each one of these categories can be broken down further into subcategories.
-For example, you could have a subcategory for inventory which would fall under the asset main category.
+For example, you could have a subcategory for inventory that would fall under the asset main category.

 The first step of categorizing is identifying which main category a transaction belongs to.

 Assets are defined as resources that have some future economic benefit.
 For example, cash would be an asset.
 It is a resource and can be used in the future to benefit your business.

 Liabilities are future obligations.
 Examples are a payroll liability or a loan from a bank.

 Equity is ownership interest.
 Equity increases with revenue and capital contributions.
 Equity is decreased with expenses and distributions.